 - Before the statutory mergers can happen, conditional laws for the mergers are set by the corporate law.
 And each party in the merger must adhere to the laws set by the corporate law.

-- Thirdly, the most difficult part of the such merger is to take the approval of the shareholders of each company.
-The shareholders need to use their voting rights and approve the such merger before it can ever happen.
+- Thirdly, the most challenging part of such a merger is to take the approval of the shareholders of each company.
+The shareholders need to use their voting rights and approve such a merger before it can ever happen.

 - Finally, when all approvals are taken, the final approval is given by the authorities.
 That’s why the whole process of the statutory merger is tedious and takes months and months of time, patience, and effort.